petsam/grub-theme-creator/README.md

 ## CONTRIBUTION
 I want to thank
-* my good friend @sgse (aka sgs at Manjaro Forum) for his valuable help, providing beautiful images and testing
+* my good friend @sgse (aka sgs at Garuda Forum) for his valuable help, providing beautiful images and testing
 * @yochananmarqos (aka yochanan at Manjaro Forum) for the PKGBUILD and AUR packaging

 Please, provide bug reports and feature requests, for further improvements.